 October gardening jobs

-Tips and advice on garden care in October
+Tips and advice on gardening in October

 As the days shorten and the air gets a chill, your garden is beginning to slow down for a well-earned rest.
+This handy checklist is packed full of October gardening tips.

 As the weather starts to get a little colder, why not make your garden a haven for birds?
 Adding bird tables and feeders and a bird box can help attract many different feathered friends to your outdoor space.